Maintaining Independence With Live-in Care | The Good Care Group

 Our professional carers will ensure a person is enabled to be as mobile as possible and that strength is maintained avoiding unnecessary falls and hospital admissions.

-Uniquely in live-in care, we have a dedicated Occupational Therapist, Jackie Cooper in our team who provides expert advice and guidance to those who wish to stay living at home with our mobility care service that is focused on maintaining independence.
-Jackie will conduct a comprehensive assessment of your mobility needs and will provide advice on equipment and home adaptations so you can live well at home, whilst maintain independence.
+In live-in care, we work closely with an occupational therapist (OT), who provides expert advice and guidance to those who wish to stay living at home with our mobility care service that is focused on maintaining independence.
+The OT will conduct a comprehensive assessment of your mobility needs and will provide advice on equipment and home adaptations so you can live well at home, whilst maintain independence.

 Maintaining a sense of purpose